gopinathsjsu/team-project-tingting/Project Journal.md

 • Team Member Name: AJ

 - What tasks did I work on / complete?
+Worked on the actvity diagram

 - What am I planning to work on next?

 - What tasks are blocked waiting on another team member?

-- XP Values: Select one & delete rest: Communication, Simplicity, Feedback, Courage, Respect
+- XP Values: SSimplicity

 • Team Member Name: Rodrigo